 Learn audio engineering, mixing and mastering

 Here YouTube is the place to go.
 There are some great channels out there that cover everything you need to know about production and audio engineering.
 Some channels that I would recommend are Produce Like a Pro and Home Studio Corner.
-They cover basically everything in regard to recording and mixing.
+They cover everything regarding recording and mixing.

 Again, reading books has helped me immensely when it comes to becoming better at producing music.
 If I had to recommend one or two books per topic they would be: